eslint/eslint/docs/developer-guide/contributing/README.md

 ## Requesting a [Change](changes.md)

 If you'd like to request a change other than a bug fix or new rule, this section explains that process.

+## Reporting a security vulnerability

+To report a security vulnerability in ESLint, please use our [HackerOne program](https://hackerone.com/eslint).

 ## [Working on Issues](working-on-issues.md)